TallonRain/victini/README.md

 - `DISCORD_TOKEN`: must be populated with the bot's auth token from the developer portal
 - `VWHEEL_CHANNEL_ID`: must have the channel ID of the v-wheel channel
 - `DEBUG_MODE`: Enable or disable debug mode as a boolean value, `1` or `0` (Disable this with `0` when deploying)
+- `FILE_STORAGE`: Define a directory where the bot writes persistent data to, such as `/data/` or leave blank for local directory

 #### Required permissions